Gifted & Talented (G&T)

 • Due to limited seats, not all eligible applicants will be made offers.

-• All kindergarten applicants who apply by the deadline will receive an offer letter in spring 2024.
+• All kindergarten applicants who apply by the deadline will receive a results letter in spring 2026.
 This offer may be to a Gifted and Talented program or another kindergarten program.

-• For current Kindergarten, 1st, 2nd, and 3rd graders in DOE public schools
+• For current Kindergarten, 1st, 2nd, and 3rd graders in NYC public schools

 • For current Kindergarten, 1st, 2nd, and 3rd graders in charter, private or parochial schools